 You can find much more about my love of the less critically lauded corners of cinema, from Michael Caine and Elvis Presley movies to creaky old sci-fi and ‘Video Nasties’, in my book Can’t Help Thinking About Me, a collection of columns and features with a personal twist.
 Can’t Help Thinking About Me is available in paperback here or from the Kindle Store here.

 Alternately, if you’re just feeling generous, you can buy me a coffee here.
-Preferably one that lasts for as long as that bit with Hawkeye’s family.
+Preferably one that lasts for as long as that bit with Hawkeye’s family does.

-Garreth has also appeared on It’s Good, Except It Sucks talking about Thor: Ragnarok which you can find here, and standing in as host to chat to Tim about The Defenders here and Shang-Chi And The Legend Of The Ten Rings here.
+Garreth has also appeared on It’s Good, Except It Sucks talking about Thor: Ragnarok which you can find here, and also joined us as the host for a chat with Tim about The Defenders here and Shang-Chi And The Legend Of The Ten Rings here.

-Garreth has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about The Bigger The God, Food Fighters, Saboteur, The Triangle Of Terror, Sizzlin’ Bacon Monster Munch, and Fun At The Funeral Parlouryou can hear the full shows here and The Yellow Album by The Simpsons, The Frankie Goes To Hollywood Computer Game, Nirvana spinoff band Sweet 75, Linc’s, Transformers Action Masters, The Way Of The Tiger and early eighties soft drink Quatro here.
-Garreth also returned for festive themed chats about The Ghosts Of Oxford Street here and Futurama here, and stood in as host for an edition with Tim talking about comedy on BBC Radio 3, which you can find here.
+Garreth has also appeared on Tim’s nostalgia podcast Looks Unfamiliar talking about The Bigger The God, Food Fighters, Saboteur, The Triangle Of Terror, Sizzlin’ Bacon Monster Munch, and Fun At The Funeral Parlour here and The Yellow Album by The Simpsons, The Frankie Goes To Hollywood Computer Game, Nirvana spinoff band Sweet 75, Linc’s, Transformers Action Masters, The Way Of The Tiger and early eighties soft drink Quatro here.
+Garreth also returned for festive themed chats about The Ghosts Of Oxford Street here and Futurama here, and hosted an edition with Tim talking about comedy on BBC Radio 3, which you can find here.

 Some Unspoken Thing is a huge feature on the sheer brilliance of Guardians Of The Galaxy Vol. 2; you can find it here.